RETAILERS

 Receiving an Advanced Diploma in Applied and Visual Arts with a ceramics major (North Adelaide School of Art, 1999) followed by an Honours Degree in Fine and Visual Arts majoring in drawing and painting (University of South Australia, 2002), Alexandra places a high value on technique and education, evident in the careful, fastidious nature of her practice.
 Weaving her artistic calling through her career as an educator (Bachelor of Secondary Education, University of South Australia, 2003) Alexandra always preferred to teach via the tangible mediums of writing, painting and creation, working later in marketing roles where she created eye-catching illustrations, designs and labels for some of McLaren Vale’s most recognised wineries.

 2021 was a year that brought change, challenge and clarity to Alexandra as she found herself irrevocably drawn back to the studio, a space where she feels innately herself as she creates.
 While she would consider herself unattached to any particular medium, her current artistic exploration resides in the tactile medium of ceramics; a grounding material, reinforcing the sense that she is returning home to herself.
-In clay she finds strength and versatility, embracing the joy of using an organic, primitive tool for expression and functionality, forming a conduit between earth and gravity while bringing structure and aesthetic to an amorphous medium.
+In clay she finds strength and versatility, embracing the joy of using an organic, primitive tool for expression and functionality, forming a conduit between earth, space and gravity while bringing structure and aesthetic to an amorphous medium.

 Alexandra creates a line of functional and ornamental wares which can currently be found at The Jam Factory Adelaide and Fleurieu Arthouse McLaren Vale.
 She is building multiple bodies of work to exhibit and is regularly commissioned to create individualised, bespoke pieces.